mackenziekbrooks/dci101-w24/docs/schedule/week03.md

 * Address Cathy O'Neil's algorithm audit.
 How will you guarantee your app passes the test?
 What's your evidence?
 	* data integrity - can we trust the data being used?
 	* what is this platform's definition of success?
-	* accuracy - are there errors? how often? for whom does this mdoel fail?
+	* accuracy - are there errors? how often? for whom does this model fail?
 	* long-term effects and feedback loops